anshu3012/ENPM-661_Project-3_Phase-4_Group_38/Phase 4/readme.txt

     Goal Y Coord    Goal y coordinate
     rpm1            A wheel speed in RPM
     rpm2            Another wheel speed in RPM

+  !!!
+BEFORE RUNNING SCRIPT, START X,Y,THETA MUST BE DEFINED IN ANOTHER FILE AS WELL !!!
+    Open file catkin_ws1/src/project3_gazebo/launch/phase4.launch
+    Go to line 22, where x y and Y are defined
+    Change x to start coord
+    Change y to start coord
+    Change Y to start theta IN RADIANS
+    Example:

+      args="-x 4 -y 2 -Y 0 -unpause -urdf -param robot_description -model mobile_base"/>

+      This code will start the robot at
+        X = 4
+        Y = 2
+        Theta = 0

   Code uses the two rpm values to generate 8 possible actions for the robot:
     [0,rpm1]